We’re here to help you on the journey to discern your own vocation.

-Let’s first start with some information on the two Franciscan communities who serve here at Duke:
+Let’s first start with some information on the two communities who serve here at Duke:

 - You can also explore more about the Franciscan Sisters of the Eucharist here.

-- For the FSE community, the mission is to restore a sense of the sacred, especially the sacredness of human life, in a world that knows the rupture between the sacred and the secular.
+- The FSE sisters are a community whose mission is to restore a sense of the sacred, especially the sacredness of human life, in a world that knows the rupture between the sacred and the secular.

 Maybe you’re looking for a few extra resources?